Skip to Main Content

 Cochrane Library:

-The DOI, Digital Object Identifier, is the permanent link.
+Cochrane Library uses the DOI, Digital Object Identifier as the permanent link.
 You’ll need to add the proxy prefix for off campus access.

 cochrane